manninenaj/HALO_lidar_toolbox/README.md

 phase and errors might occur.
 Please let me know if that happens.
 You are also more than welcome to suggest changes or additions in to the toolbox!

+Please note that the toolbox requires that the original hpl files are converted into netcdf format!

 8 November 2018
 Antti J Manninen
 University of Helsinki, Finland